 publication.

-Peer review assists the editor in making editorial decisions and through the editorial
+Duties of reviewers Contribution to editorial decisions Peer review assists the editor in making editorial decisions and through the editorial

 communications with the author may also assist the author in improving the paper.
 Peer